Ballymore Novices’ Hurdle Betting Tips

 The official name is the Baring Bigham Novices’ Hurdle, and it is a Grade 1 hurdle open to horses four years and older.
 The contest, over a distance of 2m 5f, is hosted on the Old Course, with ten hurdles to be negotiated.

-As for the top trainer, Willie Mullins has taken four victories from 33 previous runners entered across the last 20 renewals.
+As for the top trainer, Willie Mullins has taken six victories, and incredibly had the 1-2-3 in last year’s race.
 The only other two trainers to have won it more than once in that same period are Nigel Twiston-Davies and Gordon Elliott, who have both done it twice.

 How Do Horses Qualify For the Ballymore Novices’ Hurdle Race?

 The Ballymore is only for novice hurdlers.
 The minimum age of runners is four years old, and as this is open to both male and female runners, any filly or mare gets a 7lb allowance.